cyndereN/Game-Design-Learning/Game Design/A Theory of Fun/A Theory of Fun.md

 ### People Are Pattern-matching Machines

-"When not looking at someone face-to-face, we oftern misinterpret the information."
+"When not looking at someone face-to-face, we often misinterpret the information."

 "Assumption are what brain is best at"